oceanicsdotio/oceanics.io/README.md

 pdoc --html --output-dir openapi/docs bathysphere
 ```

-A live version of these are available at https://graph.oceanics.io/docs/bathysphere
+These static files are updated automatically in the deploy pipeline.
+The live version is available [here](https://graph.oceanics.io/docs/bathysphere).

 ### Modifying the web API